 The high threshold model of detection predicts that the ROC will be a straight line when plotted in probability coordinates.
-The signal detection theory model predicts that the ROC will be a straight line when plotted in z-score (i.e., qnorm()) coordinates.
+The signal detection theory model predicts that the ROC will be a straight line when plotted in quantiles (z-score) coordinates.
 The first step, therefore, is to plot your HR, FAR pairs on two types of graphs: one with linear probability coordinates and one with z-score coordinates.
-You may use the commands in file lab2_ROC_Graphs.R.
+You may use the commands in file $lab2_Graphs.R$ to plot these graphs.
+When you execute the $lab2_Graphs.R$ script, you will be asked to choose an input file.
+Choose either the Gaussian grf file or the htm grf file.
+A plotting function, plot1() is defined by the script that will plot probability and quantile (z-score) ROC curves for the chosen model.
+Edit the script to put your own name on the graphs.
+Change "Your_Name" on line 17 to be your name.